ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 This visualization uses the `top_k`, `ground_truth`, `field`, `probabilities` and `model_names` parameters.
 `field` needs to be a category or binary.
-For each class or each of the `k` most frequent classes if `top_k` is specified, it produces two plots computed on the fly from the probabilities of predictions for the specificed `field`.
+For each class or each of the `k` most frequent classes if `top_k` is specified, it produces two plots computed on the fly from the probabilities of predictions for the specified `field`.

 The first plot is a calibration curve that shows the calibration of the predictions considering the current class to be the true one and all others to be a false one, drawing one line for each model (in the aligned lists of `probabilities` and `model_names`).